cwellsx/view/README.md

 - Modify it
 - Use it on a live web site

-Do contact me if you'd like to license or develop it further.
+Do contact me if you'd like to develop it further.

 https://github.com/cwellsx/react-forum